Melon, Arugula, Goat Cheese, and Pistachio Salad

 - Freshly ground black pepper, to taste

-- FOR THE DRESSING: Whisk together the honey, lemon juice, water, rosemary, and salt.
+- Whisk together the honey, lemon juice, water, rosemary, and salt.
 Slowly drizzle in the olive oil, whisking continuously to blend.
 Set aside.

-- FOR THE SALAD: Seed the melon half, and scoop out bite-size rounds using a melon baller.
+- Seed the melon half, and scoop out bite-size rounds using a melon baller.
 As melon juice collects in the hollowed-out half, pour it into the dressing mixture.